-Imago Couple Therapy, which informs our work, gives couples the means to fulfil the potential of themselves as a couple and as individuals.
+Imago Couple Therapy, which informs my work, gives couples the means to fulfill the potential of themselves as individuals and as a couple.
 In romantic love, and ‘in-love’ states we often have deep experiences of being fully ourselves.
 Then, as the relationship develops, insecurities and power struggles inevitably emerge.
-The person we fell in love with represents aspects of each individual self needed for our growth and wholeness, in every dimension.
+It seems that falling in love is a divine diagnosis, the person we fall in love is going to give us the problems we need to solve in order to grow.
 The beauty of the work is that the stretch we need to make to meet our partner’s needs, is also the stretch we need to make for our own growth.

 The Vibrant Relationship: A Handbook for Couples and Therapists (Systemic Thinking and Practice Series) by Kirsten Seidenfaden and Piet Draiby (Paperback – Mar 2011)

-We highly recommend workshops for couples held by Sophie Slade (find these on the Imago Website gettingtheloveyouwant.com) and by Hedy and Yumi Schleifer, They trained with Imago and went on to develop their own form of relationship therapy. www.hedyyumi.com
+I highly recommend workshops for couples held by Sophie Slade (find these on the Imago Website gettingtheloveyouwant.com) and by Sue and Bret Wintgens http://www.suewintgens.co.uk.